MOSES * EGYPT * SPAETH

 Assimilating a vast amount of information

 "...
-What makes ... the tale believable is the extent to which von Spaeth has been able to assimilate a vast amount of information from a wide variety of sources, utilising research into Hebrew, Egyptian and other contemporary language documents ..."
+What makes ... the tale believable is the extent to which von Spaeth has been able to assimilate a vast amount of information from a wide variety of sources, utilizing research into Hebrew, Egyptian and other contemporary language documents ..."

 "...
 This handsome volume ... anyone with a non-specialist interest in these far-off times from a religious or historical perspective will enjoy having this volume at hand. - Deserves an English translation so that it can be appreciated and argued about by a broad international audience ...".